number-25/classletters/content/posts/domenico-losurdo/a_great_wonderful_war.md

-The outbreak of the First World War was perceived by more than just a few European intellectuals as the confirmation of the irreversible crisis, not only of historical materialism, but of every "unilateral, natu- ralisric way of thinking and feeling" as well --- the expression, we will see, is Husserl's.
-In the presence of this conflict, considered by a large political press to be a clash of opposed ideals and world visions, even as a reli- gious and holy war, a *Glaubenskrieg*{^1}, the economic and material approach to the historical world was revealing its bankruptcy.
+The outbreak of the First World War was perceived by more than just a few European intellectuals as the confirmation of the irreversible crisis, not only of historical materialism, but of every "unilateral, naturalistic way of thinking and feeling" as well --- the expression, we will see, is Husserl's.
+In the presence of this conflict, considered by a large political press to be a clash of opposed ideals and world visions, even as a religious and holy war, a *Glaubenskrieg*[^1], the economic and material approach to the historical world was revealing its bankruptcy.
 What point was there in continuing to speak of class struggle when faced with a conflict that seemed to transcend every material dimension?
-What were mere material interests when faced with a war that seemed to demonstrate the supcrioriry of the spiritual over the economical, and how relevant could those material interest be in the presence of a national community wonderfully and intimately united in the hour of danger?
+What were mere material interests when faced with a war that seemed to demonstrate the superiority of the spiritual over the economical, and how relevant could those material interest be in the presence of a national community wonderfully and intimately united in the hour of danger?

 Such experiences more often than not stray into the mystical.
 Stefan Zweig provides a very powerful description of the atmosphere in Vienna immediately preceding the outbreak of the war:

 > As never before, thousands---hundreds of thousands---felt what they
-should have felt in peacetime; that they belonged to a great nation ....
+should have felt in peacetime; that they belonged to a great nation...
 Each one was called upon to cast his infinitesimal self into the glowing mass, and there to be purified of all selfishness.
-All differences of class, religion and language were washed away by the great feeling of fraternity....
-Each individual experienced an exaltation of his ego; he was no longer the isolated person of former times; he felt incorporated into the mass, he was a part of the people, and his person, his hitherto unnoticed person had been given meaning.2
+All differences of class, religion and language were washed away by the great feeling of fraternity...
+Each individual experienced an exaltation of his ego; he was no longer the isolated person of former times; he felt incorporated into the mass, he was a part of the people, and his person, his hitherto unnoticed person had been given meaning.[^2]

 At this point, we are still far from the atmosphere of Western or European decline that will later emerge: Under the spell of the first days